-The 3rd edition of this title reflects the law as at 4 October 2013.
+The fourth edition of this title in the Juta's Pocket Statutes series reflects the law as at 20 November 2014.

 Nationalisation could have a negative impact on South Africa’s mining industry, especially if it is used as a form of BEE.
 To nationalise the country's mines requires resources which may extend far beyond the government’s capabilities.
 While BEE is widely accepted by foreign investors, nationalisation remains a real threat to the mining economy.